bathtimethiago/Spotify11/README.md

 # Spotify11 BETA
- A fluent theme based on theme by williamckha
+ A fluent theme based on Fluent UI of the new WIndows 11.

 ![preview](https://github.com/bathtimethiago/Spotify11/blob/main/preview.png)